The Lerch zeta function and the Heisenberg group: Dilation Action on and the sub-Jacobi group

 The function $f(x)$ must have some growth restrictions as $ x \to 0^+$ and $x \to \infty$ in order for these integrals to converge for some $s \in \CC$.
 The multiplicative averaging operator $\hA^{\rra, \rrc}[f](t)$ introduced in \cite{LL1} is given, for $f(x) \in \sS(\RR)$ and $t \in \RR^{\ast}$, by \beql{622} \hA^{\rra, \rrc}[f](t) = \sum_{n \in \ZZ} f( (n+\rrc)t) e^{2 \pi i n \rra} = \sW( \bU(t)(f))(\rra, \rrc, 0)= [\hV(t) \circ \sW(f)](a, c, 0), \eeq where $\sW= \sW_{1,1}(\chi_0)$ is the Weil-Brezin map.
 We obtain a Mellin transform

 \begin{prop} For any test function $f(x) \in \sS(\RR)$, on the half-plane $\Re(s) > 1 $ there holds

 \end{prop}

 \paragraph{\bf Remark.} The formula \eqn{625} exhibits the $\RR^{\ast}$-action $\bU(t)$ inside the Mellin transform.
 The combination of two terms on the right side of \eqn{625} was needed to get a Mellin transform having a nonempty half-plane of absolute convergence.
-This combination of terms creates a function invariant under the reflection automorphism $\alpha^2(a, c, z)= (-a, -c, z)$ of $H(\RR)$.
-Alternatively, since $\bV(t) (\sW_{1,1}(f))= \sW_{1,1}(\bU(t)f)$ the right side of \eqref{625} equals
+This combination of terms creates a function invariant under the reflection automorphism